Postgraduate Course: Intelligent Agriculture (PGBI11066)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 |Summary||Agriculture is a fundamentally important part of modern biotechnology, and will increase in importance during the next 50-100 years.
 The planet's population is predicted to peak at over 9 billion in the second half of this century.
 To provide food and dignified living conditions, agricultural productivity will have to increase 50% by 2030 and 70% by 2050.
 This task is extremely urgent and challenging, as it will have to coincide with a transition to more sustainable and less energy-intensive agricultural practices and be achieved with less agricultural land due to climate change and urbanisation.

 This course will focus on plants and explore the fundamental constraints and opportunities for sustainable food and bioenergy production, as well as the use of plants to supply high-value products for human welfare.

 - In lectures, to provide a framework for understanding contemporary constraints and opportunities for modern use of plants for food and non-food products;

-- In paper analysis, develop skills in critical analysis and provide confidence in working with complex concepts in biology and society;
+- In paper analysis and small group work, develop skills in critical analysis and provide confidence in working with complex concepts in biology and society;

 - To provide a knowledge base of the fundamental biotic and abiotic factors contributing to increasing or diminishing plant productivity;